 Note: Route no. 2 can be accessed only in the early season when snow from mountains haven’t started to melt and Shyok River is not in its best appearances.
 This whole stretch has various water crossing (some nasty ones), loose rocks, sharp stones, big rocks underwater crossings or standing water or sometimes even Shyok river itself on the road.
 However, it’s worth your time and has some of the best landscape sightings in the complete Leh journey.
 Previously, this route used to be challenging due to sharp stones and big boulders.
 This however, is a thing of the past.
 It is now 85% road and 15% uneven terrain.
 Make sure your driver is familiar with this route.

 Leh to Pangong Lake Distance

-The approximate distance between Leh and Pangong lake is about 154 kilometres.
+The approximate distance between Leh and Pangong is about 154 kilometres.
 It takes 4 to 5 hours to reach Pangong Lake from Leh.
 Try starting early from Leh to be able to spend ample time in and around Pangong lake.
 The entire journey from Leh to Pangong Tso is splendid.
 It will be a good option to stay overnight at Pangong lake and witness the beauty.